MetOffice/CSET/docs/source/getting-started/workflow-configure.rst

 Once you have finished updating CSET settings you can save the GUI (down arrow symbol) or (File -> Save) and close rose edit.

-Experienced CSET users, once familiar with settings, can also choose to update the ``rose-suite.conf`` file using a command-line editor, but for general use the rose GUI is recommended.
+Experienced CSET users, once familiar with settings, can also choose to update the ``rose-suite.conf`` file using a command-line editor, but for general use the rose edit GUI is recommended.

 .. _rose edit: https://metomi.github.io/rose/doc/html/api/command-reference.html#rose-config-edit